daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 If you get a prompt asking if you want to install packages that need compilation from sources, click "Yes".

-> Note: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).
+> **Note**: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

 ### IRkernel